onap/dcaegen2/docs/sections/services/ves-http/installation.rst

         cfy blueprint delete ves-tls

-Known Issue : When VESCollector is required to be deployed with authentication enabled *auth.method=certOnly* or *auth.method: certBasicAuth* or *auth.method: basicAuth* the blueprint currently disables healthcheck parameters configuration (below).
+Known Issue : When VESCollector is required to be deployed with authentication enabled *auth.method: certBasicAuth* the blueprint currently disables healthcheck parameters configuration (below).
 This causes no readiness probe to be deployed in K8S when VES Collector is deployed with authentication enabled.